 - Direct and indirect employment: 1.6 million all over the US

-Do you conduct business with other continents outside of sea ports of North America?
-If so, it’s probable that one or more of these top 10 container ports in USA will see your goods.
+Do you conduct business with other continents outside of the seaports of North America?
+If so, it’s probable that one or more of these top 10 container ports in the USA will see your goods.
 Enter your tracking number here to see the real-time movement of your shipment and track its progress.
 It’s usually a good idea to have some knowledge about the facilities that will handle your ocean freight, aside from the fact that they are notable for their economic impact on Canada and the United States.
 You can view the real-time port congestion data on these ports by GoComet.
-If you wish to check the ongoing container freight rates in the busiest USA ports, click here!
+If you wish to check the ongoing container freight rates in the busiest USA ports, you can check here!